 3) What is a listing agreement?
 What about a buyer’s representation agreement?

-If you’re selling your home with an agent, they’ll ask you to sign a listing agreement.
+If you’re selling your home and are working with an agent, they’ll ask you to sign a listing agreement.
 This document gives their brokerage permission to sell and market your home for sale.
 By signing it, they’re putting their duty to act in your best interest in writing—and you’re agreeing to work with them exclusively.

 Along with basic information such as your asking price and the commission rate you’ll pay, your agreement may contain a holdover clause.
 It states that if your contract expires and you subsequently sell your home to a buyer who your agent introduced you to, you may still owe them commission.
 This is only the case if the sale occurs during the holdover period (a negotiable timeframe set out in the listing agreement).
 It’s important to note that if you list with another brokerage, the holdover period doesn’t apply.